The City of Ravensberg, Southern Territory, Present Day

-"You'd better stop getting carved up like a roast or I'll have to add sleeves to hide all them marks."
-Reina shook her head as she tapped a pinkish scar arching over Martin's right shoulder.
+“You’d better stop getting carved up like a roast or I’ll have to add sleeves to hide all them marks.”
+Reina shook her head and tapped a pinkish scar arching over Martin’s right shoulder.

-"That one's three months old, Reina."
+“That one’s months old, Reina.”
 He did his best to sound reassuring.
-"I haven't been in any scrapes since.
-You can even ask Kaolin."
+“I haven’t been in any scrapes recently.
+Ask Kaolin.”

 Leaning over his friend’s arm, Martin caught sight of the “urgent” news written boldly in red.
 “More news about the Northern Villages?”